On Erlang ODE approximations of differential equations with distributed time delays: Numerical examples

 The kernels are described in Appendix~\ref{sec:nuclear:fission:kernel} and represent 1)~a nonuniform velocity profile in the external circulation of the molten salt (and neutron precursors) and 2)~the (exponential) decay of the neutron precursors during the external circulation.

 Table~\ref{tab:nuclear:fission:parameters} shows the parameter values, which (except for $D$, $\mu_1$, and $\sigma_1$) are taken from~\cite{Leite:etal:2016}.

-We use $N = 1000$ points and an optimality tolerance of $10^{-10}$ in \fmincon{} to identify Erlang mixture kernel approximations of order $M = 1000$.
-Furthermore, we use $\epsilon = 10^{-13}$ and a tolerance of $10^{-14}$ in the bisection algorithm, we use Matlab's \integral{} with absolute and relative tolerances of $10^{-15}$ to approximate the integral in~\eqref{eq:cumulative:distribution:function}, and we use long double precision when evaluating the Erlang and Erlang mixture kernels.
+We use $N = 1000$ points \chgthree{and a weight of $w = 10^{-10}$} to identify Erlang mixture kernel approximations of order $M = \chg{500}$.
+Furthermore, we use $\epsilon = 10^{-13}$ and a tolerance of $10^{-14}$ in the bisection algorithm \chgtwo{(see Table~\ref{tab:approximation:parameters})}, \chgthree{and} we use Matlab's \integral{} with absolute and relative tolerances of $10^{-15}$ to approximate \chgtwo{$\beta$} in~\eqref{eq:integrals}.
 Figure~\ref{fig:nuclear:fission:monte:carlo:simulation:parameters} shows a Monte Carlo simulation for 1000 samples of $\kappa$ drawn from a normal distribution with mean $3\cdot 10^{-4}$ and standard deviation $7.5 \cdot 10^{-5}$.
 For brevity of the presentation, we omit the plots of the neutron precursor group concentrations.
-The initial states are $C_i(t) = 1$~kmol/cm$^3$ for $i = 1, \ldots, n$ and $\rho(t) = 1.1 \beta$ for $t \leq t_0$, and we use an absolute and relative tolerance of $10^{-8}$ in \odeofs{} to simulate the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE}.
+The initial states are $C_i(t) = 1$~kmol/cm$^3$ for $i = 1, \ldots, n$ and $\rho(t) = 1.1 \beta$ for $t \leq t_0$, and we use an absolute and relative tolerance of $10^{-8}$ in \odeofs{} to simulate the \chgthree{Erlang ODE approximation}~\eqref{eq:lct:approximate:system:ODE}.
 Furthermore, we supply the analytical Jacobian of the right-hand side function, and we represent it as a sparse matrix.
 The figure also shows the relative difference between the simulations obtained 1)~as described above and 2)~with the numerical method for stiff DDEs described in Appendix~\ref{sec:numerical:simulation:stiff} for the mean value of $\kappa$.
 The latter method uses a time step size of $6.25\cdot 10^{-5}$~s, and the relative difference, $E_{r, i}: \R \rightarrow \Rnn$, in the $i$'th state variable and $n$'th time step is given by